 For 14 – Language as an icebreaker, two concrete examples I've experienced:

-- DDD in the code where a domain SME can be helping developers because the code literally says what the domain does.
+2. DDD in the code, where a domain SME can be helping developers because the code literally says what the domain does.

-When posting the tips three att a time on LinkedIn, I got a lot of good suggestions for books I should read.
-Those are still on my TOOD list, but I'm quite sure I will have more tips to share later on.
-But 15 (or 17?) will have to do for today!
+When I posted these tips three at a time on LinkedIn, I got a lot of good book suggestions.
+Those are still on my TODO list, but I'm quite sure I'll have more tips to share further down the line.
+For now, 15 (or 17?) will have to do.
 Oh, and please don't hesitate to ping me with more ideas!